2025/6

 UPDATE Agents' Fees (wip)

 February (and the closure of the transfer window) has traditionally seen clubs' spending on agents' fees over the past 12 months published.
 In 2025, they were published in April.
 See The FA website for full details, including total spend by every club and players involved (although not fees by individual player).
+Given the way contracts are negotiated, it can be assumed that some of the monies paid relate to contracts agreed before the reporting period started.

 Between 02/Feb/24 and 03/Feb/25, 35 (2 more than last season) non league clubs paid a total of £952,638 (up £210k from a year earlier) in agent fees.
 Forest Green spent the most (£133,184), with City (£109,596) and Southend (£103,227) also in 6 figures.
 City's total was in relation to 17 players (12 new permanent signings, 2 loan deals, 2 contract cancellations and one updated contract), the most notable exception being Joe Felix.
 City's total was down from £128k a year earlier but bigger than 14 League 2 clubs and 3 clubs in League 1.